The author is a guitarist and bassist with over 35 years of experience as a musician.

-Can You Use Small-Wattage Guitar Amps for Gigs?
+Can You Use Small Guitar Amps for Gigs?

-Small 15 and 20-watt guitars amps can be used for playing gigs in certain situations.
-Whether they are the best choice for you depends on what kind of band you are in, how your band manages sound reinforcement, and how much effort you are willing to put into helping your little amp get the job done.
+Small 15 and 20-watt guitars amps work well for playing gigs in certain situations.
+Whether they are the best choice for you depends on what kind of band you are in, how your band manages sound reinforcement, and how much effort you will put into helping your little amp get the job done.

 Back when I played in bands, I always hauled a 120-watt tube amp and 4x12 cabinet to my gigs.
 It sounded great, but it was a workout.
 These days, now that I’m older and wiser, it is unlikely I would choose the same setup.
 I’d look for something smaller, lighter, and easier to carry around.
 Something in the 40 or 50-watt range, either a combo or a head paired with a 2x12 cabinet.